Attorney Katelyn Medeiros: Defending the Rights of Children

 “This is the reason we do this work,” Medeiros said.

-As a member of the OCA Child Fatality Panel, Medeiros reviews any child fatality or near fatality caused by abuse and/or neglect, and Medeiros oversees the grant which funds the OCA’s Project Victims Services.
+As a member of the OCA Child Fatality Panel, Medeiros reviews any child fatality or near fatality caused by abuse and/or neglect and oversees the grant that funds the OCA’s Project Victims Services.
 This program assists child victims of physical or sexual abuse, including sex trafficking, and children who witness domestic violence.

 If the many problems children face in state care seem bewilderingly widespread, it may help to know that reports from the committees Medeiros sits on have led to systematic changes in policy.